-- □ The Economic Value Added (EVA) is a measure of surplus value created on an investment. - Define the return on capital (ROC) to be the "true" cash flow return on capital earned on an investment. - Define the cost of capital as the weighted average of the costs of the different financing instruments used to finance the investment. - EVA = (Return on Capital Cost of Capital) (Capital Invested in Project) - The CFROI is a measure of the cash flow return made on capital - CFROI = (Adjusted EBIT (1-t) + Depreciation & Other Non-cash Charges) / Capital Invested
+- The Economic Value Added (EVA) is a measure of surplus value created on an investment. - Define the return on capital (ROC) to be the "true" cash flow return on capital earned on an investment. - Define the cost of capital as the weighted average of the costs of the different financing instruments used to finance the investment. - EVA = (Return on Capital Cost of Capital) (Capital Invested in Project) - The CFROI is a measure of the cash flow return made on capital - It is computed as an IRR, based upon a base value of capital invested and the cash flow on that capital.